Untold Creators (to Traitors): Meet Ross Carson, Just Upstairs

 Which other film makers have inspired your work?

-Apart from the obvious (Tarantino, Spielberg, Scorsese, Kubrick etc…), my style has a more bizarre elements to it, taking inspiration from Wes Anderson, the Coen brothers, Damien Chazelle and others.
+Apart from the obvious (Tarantino, Spielberg, Scorsese, Kubrick etc…), my style has more bizarre elements to it, taking inspiration from Wes Anderson, the Coen brothers, Damien Chazelle and others.
 I like films that take a seemingly meaningless subject and bring life into it.
 My writing style borders on the comedic mixed with dramatic.
 I also love commercial directors like Spike Jonze and Oscar Hudson for their incredibly creative flair.

 Which non-film-making creatives do you look to for inspiration?